 Willamette Valley Guide: Tips for a Wine Lover’s Retreat

 Located in Oregon, Willamette Valley is a 150-mile valley near Portland.
-The area operates as one of the top wine destinations in the U.S., with over 3.4 million acres, 750-plus vineyards and over 560 wineries.
-And the only way to sample the best is taking a trip and exploring the sites.
+The area operates as one of the top wine destinations in the U.S., with over 3.4 million acres, 750-plus vineyards and 560-plus wineries.
+And the only way to sample the best is taking a trip.
 To get started, read this quick Willamette Valley guide for inspiration.

 Willamette Valley Guide: Travel Tips for Wine Lovers